 The announcement ofpurchase of Twitter by Elon Musk has launched Mastodon to the attention of public opinion as a possible alternative social network, rapidly increasing its growth with over 30.000 new users in a single day.

 A surprising result in spite of the numbers that seem low, because Mastodon pursues the development of a decentralized and "ethical" global platform, without profit incentives.
-A big blow for anyone who thinks that our ability to communicate online shouldn't be subjected to the whims of a single trading company, or even a single entity.
+A big blow for those who think that our ability to communicate online should not be subjected to the whims of a single trading company, or even a single person.

 What is Mastodon in a nutshell